- Get a programmer's editor. I like zed, but vscode is a popular choice.

 - See API for more info about the null0 API.

-- See Anatomy of a Cart to get a feel for what functions to expose to make your game
+- See Anatomy of a Cart to get a feel for what functions to expose to make your game, and how to use it.

 - See examples